Mr. Majestic

-Mr. Majestic is a WildStorm Comics superhero created by writer H. K. Proger and artist Jim Lee.
+Mr. Majestic (Lord Majestros) is a Wildstorm Productions comic book superhero created by writer H. K. Proger with artist Jim Lee.
 He first appeared in a backup story within WildC.A.T.s #11.
 He is the most powerful hero in the WildStorm universe and bears a strong resemblance to DC's Superman.

 Publication history

 Mr. Majestic was created by H.K.
 Proger and Jim Lee, first appearing in WildC.A.T.s #11, cover dated June 1994.

 When Jim Lee was asked why he based Mr. Majestic so much on Superman, he stated that he was tired of seeing so many comic heroes who possessed great power but were too afraid to use it.
 Mr. Majestic possesses powers similar to those of Superman, but his personality is entirely different.
 Majestros has more militant views, as he is a Kheran warlord.
 The difference between the two is further portrayed when Majestros finds himself stuck on Superman's Earth.
-The two have an interesting conversation about Majestic's no-nonsense, all-business personality and Superman's more subtle approach to things.
+The two have a conversation about Majestic's no-nonsense, all-business personality and Superman's more subtle approach to things.
 Subjects they discuss include the fact that Majestic put superhuman villains in prison without giving them a fair trial and getting into bouts with that world's heroes, claiming he finds them dismayingly reticent.

 Fictional character biography

 Mr. Majestic, born Majestros on the planet Khera, was a Kherubim warlord.
 He has two children, Kenesha and Majestrate.
 Due to widespread infertility among Kherubim, resulting in even fertile women being able to bear only one child, fertile Kherubim deemed compatible would be made to breed, and so Majestros and the Coda warrior Lady Zannah (who would go on to become Zealot, a founding member of the Wildcats) were chosen, and Zannah become pregnant.
-Since Coda warriors would become priestesses if they gave birth, and Zannah wished to remain a warrior, her mother, Harmony, pretended the child, Kenesha, was stillborn, and then claimed to have become pregnant and given birth, passing Kenesha off as her own daughter, Zannah's sister.
-Only Zannah and Harmony were aware that Kenesha was in fact Zannah's daughter.
+Since Coda warriors would become priestesses if they gave birth, and Zannah wished to remain a warrior, her mother, Harmony, pretended the child, Kenesha, was stillborn, and then claimed to have become pregnant and given birth, passing Kenesha off as her daughter, Zannah's sister.
+Only Zannah and Harmony were aware that Kenesha was Zannah's daughter.

 Majestic was one of the four Kherubim lords trapped on earth during the Kherubim/Daemonite war.
 It is later revealed that he took his son with him on this journey (see Majestrate below).
 During the days of the Roman Empire, Majestic became romantically involved with a human woman named Rebecca, his only known relationship with a human, or with anyone since arriving on Earth, since Majestic believes that humans are a lower life form compared to the Kherubim, and that a relationship of any kind would weaken him in his fight against the Daemonites.